aparseki/GPRray/README.md

 Snell’s law is implemented at each interface to correctly bend each ray.
 Since the angle of incidence on layer 1 is unknown, optimization is used to find the shortest path between each source-receiver pair given the subsurface geometry and velocity structure.
 All functions used in this script are built into basic MATLAB so no external toolboxes are required.

+Please see the following reference for detailed explanation of this approach:

+Parsekian, A.D.
+(2018) Inverse Methods To Improve Accuracy of Water Content Estimates from Multi-offset GPR.
+Journal of Environmental and Engineering Geophysics (2018) 23 (3): 349-361.https://doi.org/10.2113/JEEG23.3.349

 3. Instructions

 In MATLAB, navigate to the directory where this function (GPRray.m) is saved.
 Either in a script or in the command window, define the three required vectors for x-position of each receiver (x), the velocity of each layer (v) and the thickness of each layer (z).
 The source is fixed at (0,0).
 Vectors v and z must be of the same length.
 For example: